till-s/WrapUdp/README.md

-# WrapUdp - Tunnel simple UDP protocols via SSH.
+# WrapUdp - Tunnel Simple UDP Protocols via SSH.

 `WrapUdp` is a small java application designed to wrap UDP datagrams so that they can be shipped over TCP and therefore use any `ssh` tunnel.